 Most pet parrots are naturally able to keep their beaks at optimal lengths by themselves.
 However, if you believe that your parrot’s beak is longer than it should be, take it to an avian vet for a beak trim.

 Damaged Beak Care in Parrots

 No matter how minor the beak injury was, take the parrot to the vet no more than 24 hours after the injury.
 Never try to heal the injury yourself by applying casts, splints, or tape.

-- If too much of the beak tissue has been exposed, keep it from drying out by rinsing it with sterile water
+- If too much of the beak tissue has been exposed, keep it from drying out by rinsing it with water

 - Don’t rub the injury

 - Don’t attempt to peel off or remove any part of the beak that’s partially attached

 These types of injuries could destroy the nerve endings around your parrot’s beak.
 That may prevent the beak from healing and have life-long consequences, such as requiring the parrot to live off soft foods forever.
 A vet will: